Wellbeing Peer Support Network

 I believe proactively looking after our mental health is as important as ever with increasingly busy and pressured lifestyles, and enjoy being active as a way of keeping stress levels in check - especially running, and have more recently discovered yoga as a great way to relax.

 I'm approachable, a good listener and always happy to talk through any problem, no matter how big or small.
 I am an LGBT+ ally.
 Feel free to contact me on email@example.com or on ext 7399.

 I have a positive outlook to life and like to smile.
 I'm a good, non-judgemental listener and will be able to offer you friendly empathetic support.
 Supporting my colleagues at Reading is very important, especially with the ever growing day-to-day pressures that can arise at both work and home.
-I am a mother of two grown-up children and for my own well-being, I enjoy regular exercise classes, running and I am a member of a local Community Choir.
-If you would like to meet with me, I work full-time Monday to Friday and can be easily reached in confidence, on ext 8366 or by email firstname.lastname@example.org.
+I am a mother of two grown-up children and for my own well-being, I enjoy regular exercise classes, running and I am a member of a local amateur dramatics group who perform once a year with proceeds going towards supporting a local charity.
+If you would like to meet with me, I work full-time Monday to Friday and can be easily reached in confidence, on ext 8366, Teams or email firstname.lastname@example.org.

 I was interested to become a member of the Wellbeing Peer Support network because I recognise how important it is to listen to people when daily life throws up stresses, obstacles or unexpected challenges.
 I have supported friends who have encountered low points and personally have experienced grief through the loss of a very close family member.

 I work within the Executive Support team in Department of Meteorology, Earley Gate and am happy to talk to people in person, over the phone or via email.